Jack Letts: Detention by Kurdish forces

+Legal cases

-Parents and funding terrorism
+Parents' funding terrorism conviction

 On 9 June 2016, Letts's parents appeared at Westminster Magistrates' Court, charged with funding terrorism.
 The court heard that the couple had tried to send money to their son on three occasions between September 2015 and January 2016.
-Sally Lane and John Letts claim the police gave them permission to send Letts funds to help him escape from ISIS territory.
+Sally Lane and John Letts claim the police gave them permission to send Letts funds to help him escape from IS territory.
 They were remanded in custody.
 After spending five days in prison, their bail was reinstated following a hearing at the Old Bailey.

 Appearing at the Old Bailey in June 2016, they denied three counts of funding terrorism, and were released on conditional bail.
 A trial was set for January 2017, but the case was delayed as the couple was given permission to challenge the charges against them 'on a point of law' in the Supreme Court.
 Their trial at the Old Bailey continued on 22 May 2019, and on 21 June 2019 they were found guilty of funding terrorism, for sending their son £223, and sentenced to 15 months imprisonment, suspended for 12 months.

+Repatriation

+Jack's parents have been campaigning for their son's release ever since.
+A Canadian delegation consisting of a Senator, diplomat, human rights advocate and lawyer were able to visit Jack in the Syrian prison where he was being held in August 2023 and gather evidence related to the conditions of his detention.

+In March 2024, the legal team retained by Jack's parents took the rare step of seeking a reconsideration and full hearing before the Supreme Court of Canada against a decision by the Federal Court of Appeal that International Law does not obligate Canada to repatriate him.
+The Canadian Supreme Court refused to hear the case.

 British citizenship revoked

-In June 2019, after his parents' trial, the BBC reported an interview with him in 2018, in which he said ISIS used to "encourage you in a sort of indirect way" to put on a suicide vest.
+In June 2019, after his parents' trial, the BBC reported an interview with him in 2018, in which he said IS used to "encourage you in a sort of indirect way" to put on a suicide vest.
 He said he made it obvious to militants at the time that "if there was a battle, I'm ready", but that he now believes suicide attacks are forbidden in Islamic law.

 On 18 August 2019 it was reported that the British government had revoked Letts' British citizenship.
 However, the Home Office declined to comment on the case.
 In response, Canadian Public Safety Minister Ralph Goodale described the move as a "unilateral action to off-load [the UK's consular] responsibilities," leaving Canada responsible for further diplomatic assistance for Letts.